Compatible with: Amazon

 There’s no need to separate keywords with commas in the back-end keywords section.

-You can find the keywords that are trending the most for any given product by running a Product ASIN search using Helium 10’s free Amazon keyword tool.
+You can find the keywords that are trending the most for any given product by running a Product ASIN through Helium 10’s Cerebro tool.
 Your search will display the keywords that the product is ranking for, both in organic search results and sponsored search results.

 Helium 10 provides a free Amazon keyword research tool on this dedicated landing page, yet if you sign up for a free account, you’ll receive a higher level of access and more searches each month.